setlog/trivrost/docs/deployment-config.md

 # deployment-config
-The deployment-config is a JSON-file which is hosted on a webserver operated by you and downloaded by trivrost every time it starts.
+The deployment-config is a JSON-file which is supposed to be hosted on a webserver operated by you and downloaded by trivrost every time it starts.
 Its filename typically is `deployment-config.json`.

 ## Fields
 * **`Timestamp`** (string): A timestamp in the form `YYYY-MM-DD HH:mm:SS` which indicates when the deployment-config was last changed.
 This field protects trivrost against attacks.
 See [security.md](security.md) for more information.